allanspear/Research/README.md

 # Blockchain-Demo

-Thiis repo is A web-based demonstration of blockchain concepts.
+This repo is a web-based demonstration of blockchain concepts.

 # Ethereum-examples